‘Your first obligation as a parent is to not bring chaos into your kids’ lives.’

 My routines are more of a guideline for me.
-I have bad days, I oversleep, sometimes my brain is in a fog and just won’t function.
+I have bad days, I oversleep, and sometimes my brain is in a fog and just won’t function.
 So for me, my routines keep me on track.
 I can refer back to them to make sure I haven’t forgotten anything important.

 Also, I have a special needs child who thrives on routines and schedules.
 He doesn’t like change and he wants everything to be pretty much the same every day.
 I mean, if it were up to him we would eat the same thing for every meal, every day!
 That would really simplify things a lot but it wouldn’t make everybody happy at all.

 Change is scary, it is inevitable but still scary.
 For kids, change can cause a lot of stress.
 So while there are always things that are beyond my control and things will change around us I try to keep things as calm as I can here.

 Without routines, our house would be an unorganized chaotic mess in every sense.
 One of my goals is to create a calm and peaceful environment where everyone will feel invited, welcomed, loved, and accepted.
 Our routines are helping to achieve this goal.